Yashwant Singh Parmar

-Yashwant Singh Parmar born in rajput family (4 August 1906 – 2 May 1981) was an Indian politician.
+Yashwant Singh Parmar (4 August 1906 – 2 May 1981) was an Indian politician.
 He was a leader of the Indian National Congress and the first Chief Minister of Himachal Pradesh state.
 Upon the formation of the constituent assembly of India in 1946, he represented Himachal Pradesh in the constituent assembly.
 For his key role in the formation of the Himachal Pradesh state, from the 1940s until 1977, Parmar is hailed as the architect, the founder, or the creator of the Himachal Pradesh state.
 In Hindi, he is widely referred to as 'Himachal Nirmata' (the creator of Himachal').

 Personal life

 Parmar was born on 4 August 1906 in Chanalag village, in the princely state of Sirmaur.
 He was the son of a prominent local family, his father being the secretary to the then ruler of Sirmaur.
 He did all his schooling from Nahan.
 He attended the Forman Christian College in Lahore, where he obtained a B.A.
 (Honours) in 1926.
 He then went to Canning College in Lucknow, where he obtained an LL.B and an MA in 1928.
 He obtained a PhD from Lucknow University in 1944, on polyandry in the Himalayas.
 Parmar served as a magistrate for the Sirmaur court from 1930 to 1937, and as a session judge from 1937 to 1940.
 Parmar wrote the book Polyandry in the Himalayas, which was published in 1975.
 Parmar died on 2 May 1981 at the Snowdon Hospital in Shimla.